Quick Links

 Dermal fillers can also be used to smooth depressed acne scars by adding a small amount of volume below the scarring.

 Finally, Dr. Damstetter may recommend skin care products that gently exfoliate the skin, such as retinoids or salicylic acid.
-Over time these products will reduce redness and promote a more even texture, and choosing an appropriate retinoid for an individual’s skin type takes experience.
+Over time, these products will reduce redness and promote a more even texture, and choosing an appropriate retinoid for an individual’s skin type takes experience.
 Products that contain SPF should also be used daily to protect the skin from sun damage.

 VIEW DR. DAMSTETTERS’ SKIN CARE SUPREME PRODUCTS